 It is worth highlighting the competition in the design software space, which includes players such as Dassault Systèmes (OTC:DASTY), Adobe (NASDAQ:ADBE), Ansys (NASDAQ:ANSS), PTC (NASDAQ:PTC), and Bentley Systems (NASDAQ:BSY).

 That means that for every $1 in revenue the company had $0.90 left to spend on developing new products, marketing & sales and the general administrative overhead.
 This is a great gross margin, that allows companies like Autodesk to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that Autodesk is doing a good job controlling costs and is not under a pressure from competition to lower prices.
+It is good to see that the gross margin is staying stable which indicates that Autodesk is doing a good job controlling costs and is not under pressure from competition to lower prices.

-Key Takeaways from Autodesk's Q3 Results
+Key Takeaways from Autodesk's Q4 Results

-With a market capitalization of $68.2 billion, more than $1.79 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+With a market capitalization of $45.9 billion, more than $1.76 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

 Is Now The Time?

-Autodesk's price to sales ratio based on the next twelve months is 13.6x, suggesting that the market is expecting more measured growth, relative to the hottest tech stocks.
-Looking at the tech landscape today, Autodesk's qualities as a business really stand out and we do like the look of the company at current prices.The Wall St analysts covering the company had a one year price target of $352.8 per share right before these results, implying that they saw upside in buying Autodesk even in the short term.
+Autodesk's price to sales ratio based on the next twelve months is 9.4x, suggesting that the market is expecting more steady growth, relative to the hottest tech stocks.
+Looking at the tech landscape today, Autodesk's qualities really stand out.
+We'd argue more mature tech businesses are sometimes underestimated because they aren't growing quite as quickly as the hottest stocks, and we really like the stock at this price.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.